 Why do we think this is a good idea?

 We believe that bringing together a coalition of organizations to support bipartisan political reform can increase the likelihood and the impact of those reforms.
 BPCAN is uniquely positioned to develop and implement a strategy for this work because of its powerful voice in congressional bipartisan policy.
 They will promote an ongoing conversation about how to overcome political divides and make our government work better.

 How is Democracy Fund Voice supporting BPCAN?

-Democracy Fund Voice approved a one year grant to the Bipartisan Policy Center Advocacy Network in the amount of up to $150,000 in 2016-2017 to facilitate coordination with other organizations advocating for recommendations of the Commission on Political Reform and other congressional reforms.
+In 2017, Democracy Fund Voice approved a two year grant to the Bipartisan Policy Center Advocacy Network in the amount of $415,000 to facilitate coordination with other organizations advocating for recommendations of the Commission on Political Reform and other congressional reforms.
 A previous grant of $150,000 was made in 2016.